kiprenko/springfield/README.md

 # springfield

-A simple Java REST-application built on Spring Boot.
-The main purpose of it is to manage stored users' information by REST API.
+A Java application to manage stored users' information by REST API built on Spring Boot.
 To store the users' data the application uses the H2 in-memory database.
 All endpoints were described with Swagger 2.
-Also, the application is secured with Spring Security and JWT.
+The application is secured with Spring Security and JWT.
 To get rid of boilerplate code the application uses Lombok.<br>

 ## Getting started